 Field-hunting tip

-Look in phosphate-rich hydrothermal zones in pegmatites or sedimentary phosphate deposits country — that is the host setting where scholzite typically forms.
+Look in phosphate-rich hydrothermal zones in pegmatites or sedimentary phosphate deposits country, the host setting where scholzite typically forms.
 If you start seeing hopeite, parahopeite, spencerite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, spray-like aggregates habit, so train your eye for that shape before scanning the outcrop.